 - A person who is not a resident of the State of Illinois, with limited exceptions for law enforcement officers, security officers, or military personnel permanently assigned in Illinois.9

-In addition, DSP must deny an application for, or revoke and seize, a FOID card, if DSP finds that the applicant or cardholder is or was at the time of issuance subject to a firearm-prohibiting court order, including a Firearms Restraining Order, domestic violence protective order, stalking no contact order, or civil no contact order.10 (Illinois refers to extreme risk protection orders as “Firearms Restraining Orders” or FROs).
+In addition, DSP must generally deny an application for, or revoke and seize, a FOID card, if DSP finds that the applicant or cardholder is or was at the time of issuance subject to a court protective order, including a Firearms Restraining Order, domestic violence protective order, stalking no contact order, or civil no contact order.10 (Illinois refers to extreme risk protection orders as “Firearms Restraining Orders” or FROs).
 For more information about the Firearms Restraining Order process in Illinois, see the Extreme Risk Protection Orders in Illinois page.
 For more information about Domestic Violence-related firearm restrictions in Illinois, see the Domestic Violence & Firearms in Illinois page.

-Illinois law also requires, as a condition of probation or conditional discharge, that a person convicted of a felony or misdemeanor involving the intentional or knowing infliction or threat of bodily harm, or any other misdemeanor that qualifies as a “misdemeanor crime of domestic violence” under federal law refrain from possessing firearms.11 A court may, at its discretion, impose this same condition on people convicted of non-violent misdemeanors too.11
+Illinois law also requires, as a condition of probation or conditional discharge, that a person convicted of a felony, a misdemeanor involving the intentional or knowing infliction or threat of bodily harm, or any other misdemeanor that qualifies as a “misdemeanor crime of domestic violence” under federal law refrain from possessing firearms.11 A court may, at its discretion, impose this same condition on people convicted of non-violent misdemeanors too.12

 Illinois law also imposes minimum age restrictions on the sale of firearms to young people.

 For information on the background check process used to enforce these provisions, see the Background Check Procedures in Illinois section.

 Our experts can speak to the full spectrum of gun violence prevention issues.
 Have a question?
 Email us at email@example.com.Contact